Now that Fedora 39 is almost here. You may have planned to upgrade your system from Fedora 38 to 39 as soon as possible.

 There are two ways to upgrade to a newer version of Fedora.
 The graphical way and the command-line way.
 I’ll show you both ways of upgrading Fedora in this tutorial.

-The good thing about Fedora is that it doesn’t take long in notifying you of the availability of a new version.
+The good thing about Fedora is that it doesn’t take long to notify you of the availability of a new version.
 All you have to do is to open the Software Center and look for updates.
 You may see the new version available here.

 You must have the latest Fedora updates installed to get the upgrade notification.